EtomicBomb/distributed-systems-final-project/README.md

 ## `client/search[subject, number, title, description, instructor]`

-Call with null if you're not interested in the result
+Set a parameter to null if you're not making any specific search in that category

 ## `client/listRegister[studentToken]`

-Lists all the courses the student has taken.
+Lists all the courses the student is registered for this term

-## `client/addRegister[{subject, number}, studentToken]`
+## `client/addRegister[subject, number, studentToken]`

 Attempts to register a student to a course.
 Can fail.